Exponential mixing for the randomly forced NLS equation: Introduction

 \subsubsection{Schr\"{o}dinger equations}

 In comparison with parabolic equations and wave equations, the research on exponential mixing for Schr\"{o}dinger equations is almost a vacuum.
-A related contribution is due to Debussche and Odasso \cite{DO-05}, where the authors establish a polynomial mixing for (\ref{Random-problem}) with $a(x)\equiv a>0$, $p=3$ and $\eta(t,x)$ being a white noise.
+A related contribution is due to Debussche and Odasso \cite{DO-05}, where the authors establish a polynomial mixing for cubic NLS with constant damping and white noise.
 To the best of our knowledge, there are hardly further results achieving the mixing property for NLS with an exponential rate.

-For other ergodicity results of NLS, the reader is referred to, e.g.~\cite{BFZ-23,BFZ-24,EKZ-17}.
-We also mention that recent years have witnessed a considerable interest on Schr\"odinger equations with random initial data; see, e.g. \cite{BT-24,BTT-18,GGKS-23, DNY-24,OPT-21,BKTV-24}.
+For other ergodic results of NLS, the reader is referred to, e.g.~\cite{BFZ-23,BFZ-24,EKZ-17}.
+We also mention that recent years have witnessed considerable interest in Schr\"odinger equations with random initial data; see, e.g. \cite{BT-24,BTT-18,GGKS-23, DNY-24,OPT-21,BKTV-24}.